 Betty Boop and Felix

-Together with his brothers Brian, Greg and Morgan, he wrote and drew the 'Betty Boop and Felix' strip from 1984 until 1988 under the collective signature "the Walker brothers".
-Neal was the main artist of the feature, with Greg Walker providing the inking duties.
-Based on an original idea by their father, the unusual newspaper comic starred both Max Fleischer's flapper girl Betty Boop and Pat Sullivan and Otto Messmer's 'Felix the Cat'.
+Together with his brothers Brian, Greg and Morgan, Neal Walker made the 'Betty Boop and Felix' strip from 1984 until 1988 under the collective signature "the Walker brothers".
+While Brian and Morgan wrote the gags, Neal was the main artist of the feature, with Greg Walker providing the inking duties.
+Based on an original idea by their father Mort, the unusual newspaper comic starred both Max Fleischer's flapper girl Betty Boop and Pat Sullivan and Otto Messmer's 'Felix the Cat'.
 Walker came up with the idea after reading a book about the history of animation.
 He felt that Betty and Felix were such great graphic characters that they ought to be revived.
-The pair were also recast in different roles.
-Betty was now a housewife, while Felix became her pet.
-Much like Charles M. Schulz' 'Snoopy' and Jim Davis' 'Garfield', Felix never spoke, but just communicated his lines through thought balloons.
-'Betty Boop and Felix' was in some ways comparable to 'Sam's Strip' by Mort Walker and Jerry Dumas, in the sense that occasionally other well known animated characters had a cameo, like Fleischer's Koko the Clown and Jay Ward's Bullwinkle J. Moose.
-Ironically enough, the Walker brothers didn't encounter any copyright issues with these characters, but after a while King Features discovered that they didn't own the rights to Felix.
-From that moment on Felix was dropped from the series which became a vehicle for Betty alone.
+For their strip, the Walkers recast the pair in different roles.
+Betty was now a housewife, with Felix as her pet.
+Much like Charles M. Schulz' s 'Snoopy' and Jim Davis' 'Garfield', Felix never spoke, but just communicated his lines through thought balloons.
+'Betty Boop and Felix' was in some ways comparable to 'Sam's Strip' by Mort Walker and Jerry Dumas, in the sense that occasionally other well-known animated characters had cameos, like Fleischer's Koko the Clown and Jay Ward's Bullwinkle J. Moose.
+Ironically enough, the Walker brothers didn't encounter any copyright issues with these characters, but after a while, King Features discovered that they didn't own the rights to Felix.
+From that moment on, Felix was dropped from the series which became a vehicle for Betty alone until its cancellation in 1988.

 Later career

-In 1992 Neal and Mort Walker designed a bronze statue of America's laziest Army private, located at the University of Missouri campus.
+In 1992, Neal and Mort Walker designed a bronze statue of America's laziest Army private, located at the University of Missouri campus.
 The sculpture was unveiled during the university's 1992 homecoming celebration.
 Neal Walker has served as editor and layout artist on book collections with his father's creations.
-Between 2006 and 2010 he edited and published his father's humorous monthly newsletter, The Best of Times, distributed freely throughout Connecticut and also made available on the Internet.
+Between 2006 and 2010, he edited and published 27 issues of his father's humorous monthly newsletter, The Best of Times, distributed freely throughout Connecticut and also made available on the Internet.